 6. Cute Socks

 There are plenty of places to buy snazzy socks, both in stores and online.
 You can often find bundles in assorted patterns at discount stores like Burlington or Marshalls for bargain prices.
-The Socksmith store on Amazon carries socks in a variety of whimsical designs, from dogs to portraits of William Shakespeare and Frieda Kahlo.
+The Socksmith store on Amazon carries socks in various whimsical designs, from dogs to portraits of William Shakespeare and Frida Kahlo.
 Just think about your girlfriend’s interests, and pick out a pair that suits her style.